 2 packages Kool-Aid

 3 Tablespoons Oil

 2 Cups boiling water

 Directions: Mix dry ingredients.
 Add oil.
-Add water and knead.
+Add water and stir with a plastic spatula or wooden spoon.
+Once you can’t stir anymore, carefully (it’s hot!) start to knead.
 Make sure to let it cool enough to handle safely.
 Dough can be kept in an airtight container in the fridge for around a month.